-- published research which is taken up by the wider research community to further progress the development of detection and treatment of arthritis. - New datasets which are widely used by the research community.
+- Published research which is taken up by the wider research community to further progress the development of living well with arthritis. - o New datasets which are widely used by the research community.

 Improved research based on patient and public involvement (PPI)